Slide presentations will be available (subject to speaker approval) at the ISPOR Presentation Database and on the

 Giuseppe Turchetti, PhD

-Scuola Superiore Sant'Anna, Pisa, PI, Italy
+Scuola Superiore Sant'Anna, Pisa, Italy

 Novartis Gene Therapies Inc.